National Art Library comics & comic art collection

 Comics in the Krazy Kat Arkive are not yet catalogued, but a hand-list is available on request.

-Individual comics acquired from 1987 onwards, and Rakoff Collection items are listed on the Computer Catalogue.
+Individual comics acquired from 1987 onwards, and Rakoff Collection items are listed on the Library Catalogue.
 The Renier Collection is presently being listed on the Computer Catalogue.

 National Art Library opening times